 "You are an honest and honorable man, Lord Eddard.
-Sometimes I forget that, I have met so few of them in my life.
+Sometimes I forget that; I have met so few of them in my life.
 When I see what honor and honesty have won you, I understand why."After a little time spent thinking about it, it's not too surprising that heroes can often sympathize with certain villains.
 When you have heroes like the All-Loving Hero around, they're always looking to redeem and relate to anyone, and heroes that have a Dark and Troubled Past can surely understand how sometimes those experiences can put someone down a path to villainy.
-What's more surprising is when villains, morally grey characters, or ordinary Innocent Bystander who are not famous or admired look at the hero, and say "Man, it sucks to be him."
+What's more surprising is when villains, morally grey characters, or an ordinary Innocent Bystander who are not famous or admired look at the hero, and say "Man, it sucks to be him."
 Sometimes these people see how Being Good Sucks and No Good Deed Goes Unpunished, and it causes them to feel genuine sympathy and pity for what the hero goes through in being heroic.
-This can easily serve as a lead in to a villain making a Not So Different speech, offering to rule together, or, more darkly, trying to Break Them by Talking, etc. Compare It Sucks to Be the Chosen One and Antagonist in Mourning.
+For the first two, it tends to serve as a Pet the Dog moment.
+This can easily serve as a lead in to a villain making a Not So Different speech, seeing the hero as a Worthy Opponent, offering to rule together, or, more darkly, trying to Break Them by Talking, etc. Compare It Sucks to Be the Chosen One and Antagonist in Mourning.
 When the villain sees the hero going through so much shit and cannot understand how they can still be heroic after that, it's often because Evil Cannot Comprehend Good.
 Compare and contrast Baddie Flattery.
 Sympathy for the Devil is the inverse, when the heroes are sympathizing with the villain.
 See also Hurting Hero, which is often what leads to this.
 Remember, please keep all examples In-Universe only, this is not a YMMV or Audience Reaction trope like The Woobie or Unintentionally Sympathetic.
+For fan examples, see Unpopular Popular Character.

 open/close all folders